Martin J. Silverstein

 Martin J. Silverstein (born 1954) is an American attorney and diplomat.
 He served as the United States Ambassador to Uruguay under President George W. Bush from 2001 to 2005.

 Biography

-Martin J. Silverstein served as a senior member of the presidential transition of Donald Trump.
+Martin J. Silverstein served as a senior member of the first presidential transition of Donald Trump.
 He has practiced law for nearly four decades beginning his legal career in Philadelphia.
 Since leaving his post as United States Ambassador to Uruguay in 2005, he has been working as an attorney in New York, Texas and Washington, D.C. as senior counsel with an international law firm, practicing Global and Corporate & Securities law.
 President George W. Bush nominated Silverstein as Ambassador Extraordinary and Plenipotentiary to the Oriental Republic of Uruguay just prior to the attacks of September 11, 2001.
 A Trustee of the University of Pennsylvania, Silverstein also sits as a Judge Pro Tempore in the First Judicial District of Pennsylvania.

 Diplomatic career

 While serving as United States Ambassador to Uruguay from 2001 to 2005, he fostered positive bilateral relations allowing Uruguayan President Batlle to "use his good relation with U.S. President George W. Bush to help obtain $1.5 billion in credit to stave off default," pending receipt of an IMF loan.
 He also engineered the reopening of U.S. markets to banned Uruguayan commodities and fostered the signing of an Open Skies Agreement and the first Bilateral Investment Treaty of the Bush Administration.

 Silverstein served as a Delegation Member to the MERCOSUR 4 plus 1 Council on Trade and Investment negotiations, a Delegation Member of the U.S.-Uruguay Joint Commission on Trade and Investment, and a member of the U.S. Presidential Delegation to the Uruguayan presidential inauguration.

 Silverstein joined the President of the United States in Jerusalem, Israel as a member of the United States Honorary Delegation celebrating the founding of the State of Israel and participated as a delegate on the Ukraine Presidential Election IRI Observation Mission.